How to Apply

 There isn’t an official minimum GRE requirement or cut-off.
 Applications are reviewed and considered in their entirety.

-• An application is reviewed in its entirety.
-Having research experience, published work, and presentation experience strengthens one’s application and should be indicated on the resume that is uploaded with your application.
-These are a few factors that make your application very attractive and can make up for what may appear as a less than desirable GRE score.
+- An application is reviewed holistically.
+Having research experience, published work, and presentation experience strengthens an application and should be indicated on the resume that is uploaded with your application.
+These are a few factors that make your application very attractive and can make up for what may appear as less than desirable grades.
 Often what distinguishes admitted applicants from other highly qualified applicants is their research accomplishments.
 Applicants should be sure to include on their resume all published papers and all presentations given in workshops and at conferences.

 Is there a minimum TOEFL requirement?

 Yes.
-In fact, we encourage you to visit Rensselaer!
-Please contact our Graduate Program Administrator, Ms. Kelley Kritz, at kritzk@rpi.edu to coordinate a visit.
+In fact, we encourage you to visit our campus!
+Please contact our graduate program administrator Dr. Melanie Ungar at ungarm2@rpi.edu to coordinate a visit.
 She will see to it that you are able to meet with faculty who work within your area of research interest(s), in addition to meeting current students.
 Regional information, maps, and directions can be found on the Office of Graduate Admissions' website.

 Contact Us